PauloOrtizF/predictive-brain-lab.github.io/behavioral_testing.md

 * Pilots of Floris de Lange - for piloting procedures
 * Using your personal number - this is only obtained after the project as been presented in a PPM meeting (see [_Lab Basics_](./lab_basics.md) PPM section)

-**[ALL OF THE INFORMATION BELOW IS THE INFORMATION FROM THE OLD WIKI]**
+Remember to always turn on the red light for the behavioral testing rooms.
+Only in this way, other scientists will know you are currently testing.
+Likewise, if you see the light on, please be as quiet as possible when walking around the area.

-When the experiment is going on inside, the red light outside should be turned on.
-This way others know that the room is in use.
-Be as quiet as possible in the hallway when lights at one or more of the cubicles is turned on.
+There is a desk space for the experimenter to wait outside of the cubicle area.
+It is essential to be nearby in case your participant requires assistance.

-Outside of the cubicles there is space for the experimenter to wait, while the experiment is taking place.
+For a checklist of a behavioral session, you can use this [template](https://docs.google.com/document/d/1ZSTiefJdUuVGoO00uoj6vZxGBkfi-IeamdLvl56VwdY/edit?usp=sharing) and adapt it according to your personal preferences and needs

-For a checklist of a behavioral session see this template and adjust it to your personal preferences.
+# Psychophysics